KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 ## Introduction

-Welcome to the 2nd part of the project "Cyber Range as Code", where a Cyber Range is built using Infrastructure as Code and IT automation concepts.
+Welcome to the 2nd part of the **project "Cyber Range as Code"**, where a Cyber Range is built using Infrastructure as Code and IT automation concepts.

 If you want to see the concept as a whole, please take a look at [part 1](https://kostaskoutrou.github.io/2026/02/02/cyber-range-as-code-part1.html).

-The basic idea is to use HashiCorp Packer, Terraform, and Ansible as the tools to build a fully functioning Cyber Range, for testing attack scenarios, implementing security standards, and architecting a secure infrastructure.
+The basic idea is to use **HashiCorp Packer, Terraform, and Ansible** as the tools to build **a fully functioning Cyber Range**, for testing attack scenarios, implementing security standards, and architecting a secure infrastructure.
 The highlight of the concept is the IaC part.
-The whole point is to be able to recover seamlessly, i.e., all the infrastructure must be deployable automatically.
+The whole point is to be able to **recover seamlessly**, i.e., **all the infrastructure must be deployable automatically**.
 If it is ever needed to redeploy the infrastructure on a new host server, it should be doable with minimal manual effort.

 > In **Part 2**, the base is built.
 This includes the **Hypervisor** itself, where **Proxmox** is used, as well as the central **Firewall** of the Cyber Range, where **OPNSense** is used.